-- (2) Emissions Limits for Diesel Internal Combustion Engines Located on Santa Catalina Island - (A) Notwithstanding the exemptions contained in Rule 2001 Applicability, subdivision (j) Rule Applicability and its accompanying Table 1 Existing Rules Not Applicable to RECLAIM Facilities for Requirements Pertaining to NO_x Emissions, on or before January 1, 2024, the owner or operator of an electricity generating facility located on Santa Catalina Island shall not operate, excluding during start-up, shutdown, and tuning, a diesel internal combustion engine in a manner that exceeds the NO_x, ammonia, carbon monoxide, volatile organic compounds, and particulate matter emissions limits listed in Table 2 Emissions Limits for Diesel Internal Combustion Engines Located on Santa Catalina Island.
-(B) Internal combustion engines located on Santa Catalina Island installed prior to [Date of Adoption] may retain the averaging time requirements specified on the SCAQMD permit as of [Date of Adoption].
+(2) Emissions Limits for Diesel Internal Combustion Engines

+- (A) Notwithstanding the exemptions contained in Rule 2001 Applicability, subdivision (j) Rule Applicability and its accompanying Table 1: Existing Rules Not Applicable to RECLAIM Facilities for Requirements Pertaining to NO_x Emissions, on and after January 1, 2024, or when required by a permit to operate issued to effectuate the requirements in this rule, whichever occurs first, the owner or operator of an electricity generating facility located on Santa Catalina Island shall not operate a diesel internal combustion engine in a manner that exceeds the NO_x, ammonia, carbon monoxide, volatile organic compounds, and particulate matter emissions limits listed in Table 2: Emissions Limits for Diesel Internal Combustion Engines. - (B) Diesel internal combustion engines installed prior to [Date of Adoption] may retain the averaging time requirements specified on the SCAQMD permit as of [Date of Adoption].